laithsakka/Grafter/README.md

   };
 ```

-### Tree strucutre
+### Tree structure
-Any c++ class can be annotated as a tree strucutre, recursive fields should be annotated as well,
+Any c++ class can be annotated as a tree structure, recursive fields should be annotated as well,
 all a tree structure's members that are going to be used in the tree traversals should be public this is something that
 we are planning to work relax later.

-Hetrogenious types are supported thorugh inheritance, all classes that are derived from a tree structure should
+Heterogeneous types are supported through inheritance, all classes that are derived from a tree structure should
 have the tree structure annotation as well.

 ### Traversals
 There are two ways traversals can be written :

-1. Global Functions: Those traversals should have the traversed node as the first paranmeter(a pointer to the traversed node).
+1. Global Functions: Those traversals should have the traversed node as the first parameter(a pointer to the traversed node).
-2. Member Functions: Those traversals are class members and implicity traverse the node refered to by the (this),
+2. Member Functions: Those traversals are class members and implicitly traverse the node referred to by the (this),
-Those traversals can be virtual functions, and they she be used along with inhertince to handle type based traversals.
+Those traversals can be virtual functions, and they she be used along with inheritance to handle type based traversals.
-In the example above searchin a null node does not do anything so the base function is called, while searching a ValueNode performs actual search.
+In the example above searching a null node does not do anything so the base function is called, while searching a ValueNode performs actual search.

-#### Traversals Langauge Restrictions:
+#### Traversals Language Restrictions:
 Those restriction are enforced by TreeFuser, and if violated TreeFuser should indicate the violation.
 Yet more testing is needed for robustness.

-1. Return types should be void. (except for absract accesses).
+1. Return types should be void. (except for abstract accesses).
-2. Traversing Calls cant be conditioned. (except for absract accesses).
+2. Traversing Calls cant be conditioned. (except for abstract accesses).
 3. No for loops.

-What is allowd
+What is allowed
 1. Mutual recursions.
-2. If Satement.
+2. If Statement.
-3. Assigment.
+3. Assignment.
 4. Node deletion delete path-to-tree-node
 5. Node creation path-to-tree-node = new ().
-6. Aliasing statement : TreeNodeType * const X = path-to-tree-node
+6. Aliasing statement: TreeNodeType * const X = path-to-tree-node
 7. BinaryExpressions (>, <, ==, &&, || ..etc)
 8. NULL Expression.
 9. Calls to other traversals.
-10. Calls to abstarct access fuctions**.
+10. Calls to abstract access functions**.
 ..etc try some other things!